jfrog/project-examples/circleci-example/circleci-docker-artifactory/README.md

 ![screenshot](img/Screen_Shot3.png)

 ## Note: `This solution only supports Artifactory with valid ssl as Circle CI does not support insecure docker registry `

+<br><br>

+For more information about the benefits of JFrog Artifactory as a secure and private [Docker registry](https://jfrog.com/integration/docker-registry/) visit [Artifactory's documentation page](https://www.jfrog.com/confluence/display/RTF/Docker+Registry).